(pronounced as vidh-he)

 I am a Schmidt postdoctoral fellow at the Broad Institute of MIT & Harvard.
 I work with Prof. Caroline Uhler at MIT.

-My research interests are broadly in probabilistic machine learning methodologies like Gaussian processes and kernel design.
 I actively work in scientific applications of machine learning to problems in contemporary sciences like computational biology, drug-discovery and astronomy.
-I currently work on generative models for small molecules and the evaluation of foundational models for representation learning pipelines in molecular machine learning and single-cell genomics.
+I currently work on generative models for small molecules and the evaluation of foundational models through the lens of their representation learning capabilities.

 I completed my PhD at the University of Cambridge (UK) in 2024.
 I was based at the Cavendish Laboratory (Physics) and the Computational & Biological Learning Lab at the Dept. of Engineering.
 During my time in Cambridge I was a Turing Scholar and a member of Christ’s College.
 I was awarded a G-Research PhD prize for my thesis and a Qualcomm Innovation Fellowship.